Before we can distribute funds to copyright owners, we first need to know what has been copied.

 = Page rate X copy pages per record

 The allocation of revenue from copyright clearance services is based on copying records provided by licence-holders.

 For a full understanding of the distribution process, check out our Distribution Policy here.

 The revenue we collect from licensing, after operating costs, is distributed to the owners of the works copied.
 A small percentage amount is deducted from the gross distributable funds we receive each year.
-These fees and costs are detailed in our Distribution policy and vary based on a number of factors (eg. source of revenue, mandated/non-mandated etc).
-This fees are for operating costs incurred in the processing and distribution of revenue from copyright clearance services and overseas RRO's.
+These fees and costs are detailed in our Distribution Policy and vary based on a number of factors (eg. source of revenue, mandated/non-mandated etc).
+These fees are for operating costs incurred in the processing and distribution of revenue from copyright clearance services and overseas RRO's.